YBHwang/clova-developer-guide/en-KR/CIC/References/ContentTemplates/Schedule.md

 ## UI example {#UIExample}

-The following example shows how the Schedule template is used on the Clova app distributed by {{ book.OrientedService }}.
+The following example shows how the Schedule template is used on the Clova app distributed by {{ book.ServiceEnv.OrientedService }}.

 ![](/CIC/Resources/Images/Content_Template-Schedule.png)